Healing the man with a withered hand: Biblical accounts

 He said to them, "If any of you has a sheep and it falls into a pit on the Sabbath, will you not take hold of it and lift it out?
 How much more valuable is a man than a sheep!
 Therefore it is lawful to do good on the Sabbath."
 Then he said to the man, "Stretch out your hand."
 So he stretched it out and it was completely restored, just as sound as the other.

-According to the Mark's account, the Pharisees then went out and began to plot with the Herodians, their "natural enemies", how they might kill Jesus.
+According to Mark's account, the Pharisees then went out and began to plot with the Herodians, their "natural enemies", how they might kill Jesus.